-Microneedling punctures your skin and undermines your skin’s protective barrier, causing sudden changes in the structure of your skin that it then needs to repair.
+Microneedling punctures your skin and undermines the protective barrier, causing sudden changes in the structure of your skin that it then has to repair.

-Scare-mongering is not what this article is about – nor my philosophy, for that matter – but as with all things in life, there are risks associated with this treatment.
+Scare-mongering is not what this article is about – nor my philosophy, but as with all things in life, there are risks associated with this treatment.

 They Say: Microneedling is a collagen-stimulating treatment that uses needles to injure the skin; this stimulates collagen and elastin production, resulting in improved skin texture, pores, fine lines, and more.

 Naked Chemist Truth: Microneedling tears through the epidermis – the top layer of the skin – creating tiny puncture marks which play havoc with your skin’s natural defence mechanisms, which have to work hard to repair these tiny micro-tears through collagen induction.
 This causes a whole host of skin conditions.